afbernardino/task-manager/README.md

 # Task Manager

-This is a simple task manager!
+This is a simple task manager developed for fun!

 The [server](./server) was taken from [Andrew Mead's node course](https://github.com/andrewjmead/node-course-v3-code) and was tweaked a bit by me, namely: